alimjeeed/ascii-art-web-stylize/README.md

     Open your web browser and go to `http://localhost:8000`.

 5. **Generate ASCII Art**:
-    Enter your text, choose a banner style, and click "Generate ASCII art" to see the result.
+    Enter your text, choose a banner style (Standard, Shadow, Thinkertoy), and click "Generate" to see the result.

 ## Implementation Details

 ### Algorithm

-The ASCII-Art-Web application uses an algorithm to convert text into ASCII art.
+The ASCII-Art-Web-Stylize application uses an algorithm to convert text into ASCII art.
 Here’s a brief overview:

 1. **Input Processing**: Validates the input to ensure it contains only printable ASCII characters.
-2. **Template Selection**: Allows users to choose from various banner styles (e.g., standard, shadow).
+2. **Template Selection**: Allows users to choose from various banner styles (e.g., standard, shadow, thinkertoy).
 The selected template is loaded.
 3. **Character Mapping**: Converts each character to its ASCII value and maps it to the corresponding art lines in the selected template.
 4. **Output Generation**: Combines the ASCII art lines to produce the final output, which is displayed in the web interface.